Moving toward best practice when using propensity score weighting in survey observational studies: Two case studies

 \subsection{Application to the 2009 Medical Expenditure Panel Survey dataset}

-In our second empirical example, we demonstrate how the proposed methods perform in a retrospective survey design where the sampling mechanism depends directly on the exposure—here, race.
-We use data from the 2009 Medical Expenditure Panel Survey (MEPS),\cite{AHRQ2012} which historically oversamples minority groups, including Hispanics and Blacks, to improve the precision of health disparity analyses.
+In our second example, we demonstrate how the proposed methods perform in a retrospective survey design where the sampling mechanism depends directly on the exposure, specifically race.
+We use data from the 2009 Medical Expenditure Panel Survey (MEPS),\cite{AHRQ2011} which historically oversamples minority groups, including Hispanics and Blacks, to improve the precision of health disparity analyses.
 Starting in 2006, this strategy expanded to include Asian households in response to changing demographics and analytical priorities.\cite{chowdhury2019sample} This oversampling design ensures adequate representation of minority groups but can also lead to disproportionate survey weights, particularly for subgroups with limited population overlap.
-Unlike Data Example 1 (ECLS-K), where participants were sampled before treatment status was realized, MEPS employs a retrospective design where individuals are sampled after their race is determined, leading to survey weights that often correlate with race and demographic strata.
-This underscores the importance of incorporating these survey weights into propensity score and effect estimation.
+Unlike Data Example 1 (ECLS-K), where participants were sampled before treatment status was realized, MEPS employs a retrospective design where individuals are sampled after their race is determined, leading to survey weights that can correlate with race and demographic strata.